Victoria-3-Modding-Co-op/Community-Mod-Framework/README.md

 # Community Mod Triggers

 ## Usage
-1) Request to have CMF add a trigger for your mod into into the CMF compatibility file `01_community_mod_compatibility_triggers.txt`.
+Request to have CMF add a trigger for your mod into the CMF compatibility file `01_community_mod_compatibility_triggers.txt`.
 This file contains the scripted triggers all set to return false by default.
 This is intentional.
 Your trigger should look like this:
 ```
 YOURMODNAME_is_active_trigger = {
    always = no
 }
 ```
-2) Create another file with the name `zz_YOURMODNAME_compatibility_triggers.txt` in the `/common/scripted_triggers` folder of your mod, that contains the following:
+Create another file with the name `zz_YOURMODNAME_compatibility_triggers.txt` in the `/common/scripted_triggers` folder of your mod, that contains the following:
 ```
 YOURMODNAME_is_active_trigger = {
    always = yes
 }
 ```

-## Currently Included:
+## Currently Included
 * Anno 1836
 * Australia & New Zealand Flavor Pack
 * Basileia Romaion